antmicro/kenning-zephyr-runtime/README.md

 * `west`
 * `CMake`

-On Debian-based Linux distributions, the above-listed dependencies can be installed as follows:
+On Debian-based Linux distributions, install the dependencies as follows:

 ```bash
 sudo apt update